 3. An appointment for the clinical evaluation will be scheduled once information is gathered.
 The clinical evaluation lasts about 2-4 hours.
 The evaluation will be split between two sessions.

 Typically, clinical interviews are done in English.
 For clients who are Haitian, evaluations can also be done in Creole when requested by the client.
 The therapist and client may also choose to work with an interpreter.
 If that is the case, clients are responsible for obtaining an interpreter prior to the clinical interview.
 All evaluations are written in English.

 What is the Cost?

-The cost of evaluation is $950, which includes all communication with the attorney, the evaluation with the client, and the finalized report within 2-3 weeks.
+The cost of evaluation will be discussed during the consultation call.
+The cost of the evaluation includes all communication with the attorney, the evaluation with the client, and the finalized report within 3 weeks.
 There will be an additional charge for expedited reports that are needed within one week.
 A non-refundable deposit of $250 is required to schedule an appointment for the evaluation.